 The menus, sub-menus, and tabs have to be tested in all modules.
 It is a subset of regression testing as testing is done only of the main flow and not in depth.

 For every release of the project, the development team may introduce certain changes.
 Validating if the new changes introduced have not affected the working flow of the system is called Regression testing.
 Only certain test cases pertaining to the new requirements have to be tested here.

 UAT (User Acceptance Testing):

 This is the last phase of testing that is done to ensure that the system behaves as required corresponding to the specified requirements.
 This is done by the client.
 Once the client certifies and clears system testing, the product can go for deployment.

 Alpha testing is done by the developers on the application before release at the software development site.
 It involves black and white box testing.
 Beta testing is done on the customer side after the product is developed and deployed.

 With my experience, I have written this protocol for Gmail login.

-In-depth check of the login functionality covered is what validation actually is.
-But I would like to mention that the style of sentence columns used may completely differ and depend on the client requirements.
+An in-depth check of the login functionality covered is what validation actually is.
+But I would like to mention that the style of sentence columns used may completely differ and depend on the client’s requirements.

 => Download Sample Validation test Cases: Gmail login test case